netj/3x/docs/tutorial.md

 Measures
 : These are what you want to collect back from each run of your program.

-ExpKit provides a well-defined structure for you to factor your experiment into these three different categories.
+3X provides a well-defined structure for you to factor your experiment into these three different categories.